bdavidxyz/chirpy/_drafts/2024-01-25-how-to-encode-url-string-in-ruby.md

   alt: How to encode an URL String in Ruby
 ---

-# How to encode an URL String in Ruby (2024 edition)

 ## Short answer, encoding a Ruby String

 2024 edition is :